AxelBremer/RL_reprod/blogpost.md

 We would like to test the performance of the different experience replays across multiple dificulty levels.
 We chose this environment to be the simple example.
 ![Gridworld environment](plots/cliffworld.png)
 2. [Acrobot-v1](https://gym.openai.com/envs/Acrobot-v1/)
 Acrobot stept the difficulty up from the cliffworld example.
 The agent has to swing the end of the arm above the line.
-Here we clearly see that it is a more competitive environment.
+Here we clearly see that it is a more challenging environment.

 1. [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/)